noamsw/Mivni2/README.md

 # Mivni2

 Mivni Hw2 wet assignment.
-implementation of a Car dealership manager/ question- how does one join the two groups? what is the new group called. it seems that they would both point to the carAvltree.
+implementation of a Car dealership manager
 Data stucture over view:
 unionFind implementaion on N dealerships.
                       the members are the dealerships,